IowaDave/Slow-That-Uno-Down/README.md

 Start on page 204.
 The number of cycles to count is a 12-bit value that can range from 0 up to 4095, that is, from 0x000 through 0xfff.

-Representing the decimal number 12, 0x0C in hexadecimal, as a 12-bit binary number we have: ```0b0000'00001100```, where the tick separates the high-order 4 bits from the low-order 8 bits.
+Representing the decimal number 12 as a 12-bit binary number we have: ```0b0000'00001100```, where the tick separates the high-order 4 bits from the low-order 8 bits.

 * UBRR0H receives the high-order four bits, all of them being zero because 12 is less than 256.
 * UBRR0L stores the low-order 8 bits: the value 12, in this example.

 #### Where did "12" come from?
+It can be calculated.
+Or just look it up in the datasheet.

 Visit page 196.
 Exhibit 2 shows a portion of Table 20-4.
 "12" was chosen because it corresponds to 9600 Baud at 1 MHz when the "U2X" bit is set to 1.

 We look in that column because the Arduino instruction, ```Serial.begin()```, sets the U2X bit to 1.

 ![Excerpt of Baud rate table](images/UBRR.png)<br>
 **Exhibit 2** Excerpt from datasheet table 20-4